NIVANorge/Mobius2/docs/datafiledocs/xlsx_format.md

 # The XLSX format

-The spreadsheet format is very convenient to edit by hand if you have a program like Excel or OpenOffice calc.
+The spreadsheet format for Mobius2 time series inputs is very convenient to edit by hand if you have a program like Excel or OpenOffice calc.

 ## General information